chetzkmr/Bangalore-apartment-price-predictor/README.md

 # Bangalore-apartment-price-predictor

 Objective:
 The goal of this data analysis project is to develop a predictive model for apartment prices in Bangalore.
-This involves exploring and analyzing various features that influence housing prices in the city, like rooms, square-feet, locality etc; creating a robust dataset, and building a predictive model that can estimate apartment prices based on input features.
+This involves exploring and analyzing various features that influence housing prices in the city, like rooms, square-feet, locality etc, creating a robust dataset, and building a predictive model that can estimate apartment prices based on input features.

 Key Steps: